Blizzard Man: Reception

-Reception for the skit has been mostly positive, especially the episode featuring Robert De Niro.
+Reception for the sketch has been mostly positive, especially the episode featuring Robert De Niro.
 Billboard called it a "home run", especially praising De Niro's role in drag as Blizzard Man's mother.
 MTV also praised it, calling it "one of the highlights of the episode," especially the prospect of Diddy and De Niro flirting with each other.
 Movieline was positive as well, calling it one of the De Niro's sketches that "delivered A-material".
-PopCrunch said of the skit, "nobody does dorky white rapper like Samberg", while the Huffington Post used the skit as an example of how legendary actor Robert De Niro never got sillier.
+PopCrunch said of the sketch, "nobody does dorky white rapper like Samberg", while the Huffington Post used the sketch as an example of how legendary actor Robert De Niro never got sillier.
 Zap2it described it as "kind of hilarious" and concluded "we gotta give props to Diddy hitting on him (her) and declaring, 'If you weren't my man's mom, I'd tear that ass up.'"

 Other Blizzard Man sketches were praised as well.
 Prefix Mag called the T Pain, Ludacris, and Tim McGraw episode "hilarious" and urged readers to watch it.
-In 2019, Billboard named it as one of SNLs best rap-themed skits.
+In 2019, Billboard named it as one of SNLs best rap-themed sketches.